nkoder/next-location/README.md

 Simple web page for city rally.
 Show coordinates of location and ask related question to unlock next location.

+Main device for using this web page is Google Nexus 4 smartphone.

 If you want to check how this website is working, sample correct answers are:

 1. `#!locations/posag` --> `20`